Yghtso/DBlusBlus/docs/DEVELOPMENT.md

 | Google Benchmark CMake package and libraries | `benchmark` |
 | Git | `git` |

-For an Arch-family machine intended to run the complete current matrix, the user may install the verified packages explicitly:
+For an Arch-family machine intended to run the full local matrix, the user may install the example package set explicitly:

 ```sh
 sudo pacman -S --needed git cmake ninja clang gcc gtest benchmark
 ```

 This is an installation example only.
-It was not executed during validation; the project does not run privileged or package-changing commands automatically.
+The project does not install system packages automatically; package installation is a user-controlled system-administration action.

 ## Clone the repository